Circuit Guide

 About Shanghai International Circuit

-Built in 2004 at a cost of Β₯2.6 billion ($450 million), the Shanghai International Circuit was conceived as a showcase project for the city.
-The facility emerged from former swampland through an impressive feat of engineering, requiring 3,000 workers working daily for 18 months to transform rice paddy fields into a world-class racing venue.
+Built in 2004 at a cost of ¥2.6 billion ($450 million), the Shanghai International Circuit emerged as a showcase project for the city.
+German architect Hermann Tilke designed this world-class facility, which required 3,000 workers laboring daily for 18 months to transform former rice paddy fields into a premier racing venue.
+The circuit opened on June 6, 2004, and has served as a gateway for Formula 1 and international motorsport into the Chinese market.

 Circuit Design and Features